 - 1611 is a long time ago, and this version retains all the dusty ruminations of the King James’ translator minions.
 To its credit, the translation takes a literal approach to translation, however the translators depended on the Latin Vulgate and a couple of Greek texts with many questionable errors.

 - It is somewhat odd to think that the strong KJV adherents view the KJV as the only translation containing God’s inspired words, yet there was no KJV before 1611 – how did the church survive before that?
-And one would also note that there is no KJV in foreign languages, e.g. unknown people groups with new mission translation – how have those billions of people had God’s inspired word available to them.
+And one would also note that there is no KJV in foreign languages, e.g. unknown people groups with a new translation – how have those millions of people had God’s inspired word available to them with no KJV?